 Breaking the Cycle: Addressing OCD and Shame for Children of Immigrants

-What does it feel like to live with OCD, especially when it’s misnamed, missed, or misunderstood?
-Simran Chahal, therapist at Amanda Neves Therapy, offers a moving reflection on her own experience navigating OCD through the lens of culture, identity, and healing.
-With grounded honesty, she shares how early symptoms were overlooked, how shame shaped her inner world, and how reclaiming the right language - and the right support - changed everything.
+What does it feel like to live with OCD, especially when it’s misnamed, misunderstood, or stigmatized?
+Simran Chahal, RSW and therapist at Amanda Neves Therapy, shares a deeply personal reflection on navigating OCD within the context of culture, identity, and mental health.
+With honesty and insight, she discusses how early symptoms were overlooked, how shame shaped her experience, and how finding the right language and support transformed her relationship with OCD and self-worth.

 Read More